A beautiful, simple flatbread for holiday appetizer season. Just top a pre-baked naan with creamy ricotta and jewel-colored pomegranate salsa.

 And let’s not forget the last of the late season figs, and the fleeting appearance of big, beautiful jeweled-red pomegranates.

 Ever since I first made this recipe for Pomegranate Relish from chef Suzanne Goin’s cookbook Sunday Suppers at Lucques it’s been a favorite.
 I made it this time around with some dried cranberries to top some creamy ricotta-topped flatbread.

 Ricotta Flatbread with Pomegranate Salsa

-- ½ cup dried, sweetened cranberries; roughly chopped
+- ½ cup (60 g) dried sweetened cranberries, roughly chopped

 - 1 shallot, finely chopped